webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 - You [joined an existing org](./join.md) and were given crawler permissions
 - You are the admin of a self-hosted instance

 Check if you have crawler permissions by logging in.
 If you see a _+ Create New..._ button near the org name, you're able to start a crawl.
-If you don't see this button, contact your org admin to update your permissions.
+If you don't see this button and think that you should, contact your org admin to update your permissions.

 ## Starting the crawl